 Eliminate Legacy NAS Systems Refresh

-How do you predict exactly how much storage and the performance you will need from that storage over the next 12 months?
+How do you predict precisely how much storage and the performance you will need from that storage over the next 12 months?
 Have your predictions ever been derailed by an unexpected project requiring additional storage at a different performance level?
-With legacy hardware NAS solutions, you usually get locked into a long-term contract, and if something changes, you incur the overhead and costs that come with a “forklift” upgrade.
+With legacy hardware NAS solutions, you usually get locked into a long-term contract, and if something changes, you incur the overhead and costs that come with a “fork-lift” upgrade.
 With a Cloud NAS, you are in control.
-You can create the storage you need when you need it, for as long as you need it without signing long-term contracts or renewals.
+You can create the storage you need when you need it, for as long as you need it, without signing long-term contracts or renewals.
 With some solutions, you can leverage your existing hardware to host their virtual appliance to help move your workload to the cloud more easily.

 Built-in Data Resiliency

 Most cloud storage has data resiliency built-in by storing multiple copies of data on multiple disks.
 You can even distribute the data across different availability zones in some cases.
 This resiliency does not replace the need for High Availability, SnapShots, and backups, but it is nice to have this level of resiliency built right into the storage used by your Cloud NAS.
 A quality Cloud NAS appliance should build on the available data resilience offered by the cloud provider and expand on it.